dnutiu/benchmark-scoreboard/README.md

 This is a simple web app used for an university projects.

+You will need **Python 3.3** or greater to run this app.
+Python 2 has not been tested.

 It should provide a simple score board display for some benchmarking data which is gathered from another application.